-Students must complete a minimum of 48 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in the program must be completed with a ‘C’ or better.
-One course must be completed at Southwestern before the Certificate of Completion EMS Technician II is awarded.
+Students must complete a minimum of 48 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses must be completed with a grade of ‘C’ or better.
+One course must be completed at Southwestern before the Certificate of Completion Emergency Medical Services Technician II is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).